Kick-Off Meeting ALL-Facts

 Organic Farming and Compost Network Hesse (NÖK)

-Effect of green waste compost and animal manure in combination with catch crops on the water holding capacity of the soil and on humus formation
+Effect of green waste compost and farm manure in combination with catch crops on the water retention capacity of the soil and humus formation.

 ‘Umkreis’ project